ttamayo/Autotitrator/README.md

 # Autotitrator

-This repo contains test of each of the different components of an automatic titrator controlled with a Raspberry Pi.
+This repository contains a set of tests for each of the different physical devices of your automatic titrator (i.e. pumps, pH meters, ...) which you control with your Raspberry Pi.